• Skip to primary navigation

 “Dry-aged beef is beef that has been hung or placed on a rack to dry for several weeks.
 After the animal is slaughtered and cleaned, it is hung as a full or half carcass.
 Primal (large distinct sections) or sub primal cuts, such as strip loins, rib eyes, and sirloin, are placed in a refrigerator unit, also known as a “hot box”.
 This process involves considerable expense, as the beef must be stored near freezing temperatures.
 Subprimal cuts can be dry aged on racks either in specially climate-controlled coolers or within a moisture-permeable drybag.
 Moreover, only the higher grades of meat can be dry aged, as the process requires meat with a large, evenly distributed fat content.
 Because of this, dry-aged beef is seldom available outside of steak restaurants and upscale butcher shops or groceries.
 The key effect of dry aging is the concentration and saturation of the natural flavour, as well as the tenderization of the meat texture.”

-I noticed on Facebook recently that Cotton Tree Meats not far up the road from as had installed a dry aging cabinet.
+I noticed on Facebook recently that Cotton Tree Meats not far up the road from us had installed a dry aging cabinet.
 The reviews were that the meat was something that had to be tasted to be believed.

 When my birthday rolled around in August, hubby asked me what I wanted for my birthday, and where would I like to go out for dinner.
 I suggested a “2 for 1” present and said why not buy a piece of dry aged beef?